-1.6 • CHIEF SAFETY OFFICER
+1.6 CHIEF SAFETY OFFICER

 The Chief Safety Officer has the responsibility for coordinating all safety matters on event and works will several others on the organising team.
 The person for this key role needs to have considerable experience of safety at rallies and the job is crucial to the safe running of an event.
-This role can also be combined with the Clerk of the Course.

-They are responsible for producing the safety plan and ensuring that all those involved in the running of the event are aware of the plan and, where appropriate have received the appropriate training to ensure its implementation.
-The Chief Safety Officer should be involved in the planning, including route planning, the delivery of the event and post-event debriefs.
+They are responsible for producing the safety dossier and ensuring that all those involved in the running of the event are aware of the dossier and, where appropriate have received the appropriate training to ensure its implementation.
+The Chief Safety Officer should be involved in the planning, including route planning, the delivery of the event and postevent debriefs.

-He/she will liaise with the Chief Medical Officer to ensure that the emergency services and local authorities are fully consulted about the event and are consulted throughout the planning process.
+He will liaise with the Chief Medical Officer to ensure that the emergency services and local authorities are fully consulted about the event and are consulted throughout the planning process.

-He/she will carry out general risk assessments for the event and to carry out stage specific risk assessments along with the Clerk of the Course for adding to the safety plan and set-up plans.
+He will carry out general risk assessments for the event and to carry out stage specific risk assessments along with the Clerk of the Course for adding to the safety dossier and set-up plans.
 Throughout the event the Chief Safety Officer will continually assess the risk assessments to ensure that they are still valid as the event develops and use this learning for future recommendations.

-He/she will ensure that a copy of the safety plan, or the relevant sections of the safety plan is distributed to those who need it.
+He will ensure that a copy of the safety dossier, or the relevant sections of the safety plan is distributed to those who need it.